svenpohl/sp-cellbots/README.md

 - **1.2** (11.08.2025):
-  – Added **Voxelizer 1.2** under `tools/voxelizer` — a Node.js script with a web-based frontend for voxelizing 3D objects (`.glb` format)
+  – Added **Voxelizer 1.2** under 'tools/voxelizer' — a Node.js script with a web-based frontend for voxelizing 3D objects (`.glb` format)
   – Supports configurable grid size, inside/outside detection via raycasting, optional shell extraction, progress display, and JSON export for use as CellBots target structures

 - **1.1** (23.07.2025):
   – MasterBot can now sign messages using **HMAC**, **ED25519**, or **RSA** (configurable)
-  – Added `SYS#LOCK` command to selectively disable CellBot communication slots
+  – Added 'SYS#LOCK' command to selectively disable CellBot communication slots
-  – Added `SYS#UPDATEKEY` command to securely update shared secrets or public keys at runtime
+  – Added 'SYS#UPDATEKEY' command to securely update shared secrets or public keys at runtime
-  – The `MOVE` command now supports a `NONCE;(number)` subcommand as preparation for replay protection (not yet active in ClusterSim)
+  – The 'MOVE' command now supports a 'NONCE;(number)' subcommand as preparation for replay protection (not yet active in ClusterSim)